windoze/esparrier/README.md

 * This project is released under [MIT license](LICENSE).
 * The `esp_hal_smartled.rs` file is taken from [esp-hal-community repo](https://github.com/esp-rs/esp-hal-community), which is licensed under MIT License and Apache License, version 2.0.
 * Some code snippets in the `gentable.c` were taken from [Barrier repo](https://github.com/debauchee/barrier) and licensed under GPLv2.
-The main project only uses it's output, not the code itself.
+The main project only uses it's output, not the code itself, so it's not bound by the GPL license.